 - 1. In order to successfully complete the UCC's internship program, the intern must complete the equivalent of one (1) year of full-time training in a period of no less than twelve (12) months and no more than twenty-four (24) months.
 Every intern will complete 500 hours of face-to-face service delivery time; the majority of the time remaining will be spent in supervision, outreach, and documentation of service delivery and supervision.
 Interns will be expected to review their face-to-face hours on a regular basis with their respective supervisors and/or Training Director.
 Total hours for the internship program (direct + indirect hours) = 1900 hours. - 2.
 Interns are expected to maintain an on-going log of training activities throughout the internship.
 The relevant portions of this log will be reviewed with supervisors at the time of each formal, written evaluation.
 Interns will be expected to turn in a summary of this log to the UCC Internship Training Director at the completion of the internship.
 The log will be used thereafter in responding to requests for information about the intern's training experience from Licensing Boards, hospital credentialing committees, third party payers, etc. - 3.
 In order to successfully complete the program, an intern must demonstrate, through the mechanism of supervised clinical practice, an intermediate to advanced level of professional function in each of the nine profession-wide competencies as defined by APA.
 In practice, this will be indicated by supervisor ratings on the Final Intern Performance Evaluation Instrument.
 For successful completion of the program, all competencies must be rated at a skill level of "Exceeds expectations: functions as an advanced intern; requires ongoing supervision but not necessarily weekly supervision to function well; ready for entry to practice." - 4.
 Interns must demonstrate, through the process of clinical supervision, an adequate understanding of professional ethics in application to practice and of the relationship between the science and practice of psychology. - 5.
-Interns must demonstrate an understanding of issues of cultural and individual diversity as they relate to the science and practice of psychology. - 6.
+Interns must demonstrate through the process of clinical supervision an understanding of issues of cultural and individual diversity as they relate to the science and practice of psychology. - 6.
 The intern must attend at least 80% of the scheduled didactic training activities throughout the year.
 The exact standard herein may be modified by majority vote of the UCC Training Committee. - 7.
-The intern must present at least three (3) clinical cases in case conference in the course of the training year.
-Two cases are presented during the Integrative Intern Seminar and one case is presented at the UCC Multidisciplinary Case Conference.
+The intern must present at least three (3) formal clinical case presentations for evaluation over the course of the training year.
+These will be conducted during Group Supervision.

-- 8. The intern must complete a scholarly project and/or participate in any other activities or assignments required as a part of the UCC's educational program. - 9.
+- 8. The intern must complete and present a scholarly project during staff meeting and participate in any other activities or assignments required as a part of the UCC's educational program. - 9.
 An internship in health service psychology is an organized and structured sequence of training experiences.
 The UCC's internship program is either successfully completed or not successfully completed.
 No partial internship "credit" will be certified by the UCC for any intern who voluntarily leaves or is terminated from the UCC's program.